HTD-Health/playbook-OUTDATED/logging-hours-in-toggl.md

 | Batony UX/UI meetup | HTD-TalentAcquisition | Batony |
 | agile coaching | client (not HTD) | client project |
 | one-on-one's | client (not HTD) | client project |

+If you help someone else with another project, log hours on that another project, not on your main project.